 1. Cash Management

-Cash Management helps in the identification of the cash balance to allow the business to meet day to day expenses and to reduce the cash holding costs.
-Successful cash management prevents short term insolvency and ensures availability of sufficient funds to meet the operating expenses.
+Cash Management helps in the identification of the cash balance to allow the Business Analyst courses to meet day-to-day expenses and to reduce the cash holding costs.
+Successful cash management prevents short-term insolvency and ensures the availability of sufficient funds to meet the operating expenses.

 2. Inventory management